SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 ## Summary

-Overall, even after acknowledging the precision and reliability of the actual benchmark scores, we saw a clear trend and very plausible performance boost in the new CX products at a cheaper price 🙌
+Overall, despite acknowledging the precision and reliability of the benchmark scores, we observed a clear trend and very plausible performance boost in the new CX products at a lower price 🙌

 ## Further reading